sean-lamont/bait/notes/holist_integration.md

 - run_tactic should be similar to step, takes a goal and a tactic and runs as in previous env
   - logic for timeouts etc. already there
 - Enter/exit should just be similar to __init__ and close methods
+- Polished is much less verbose than HOList s-expressions, can add PP as well

 # Misc
 - process_traces should have a method for determining premises so they can be labelled